libfn/functional/NIX.md

 $ nix build .
 ```

+### Changing the compiler
+Currently two compilers are supported: gcc 13 and clang 18.

-To select the toolchain use these:
+To select a specific compiler use this notation (works for both `build` and `develop`):
 ```bash
 $ nix develop .#gcc
 $ nix develop .#clang